Kentico/xperience-component-starter/README.md

     npm run dev
     ```

-1. In Visual Studio, press the F5 key to start the MVC application using IIS express.
+1. Visual Studio
+    * Restore NuGet packages for all the projects in the solution.
+    * Run the SandboxSite project by selecting the project and pressing the F5 key.
+        * Note: If you receive an error from the Roslyn compiler, to fix the error reopen the Visual Studio.
+This error occurs when the solution is compiled before its NuGet packages are restored.

 The page builder is now set up and ready to be used.
 To navigate to a page with the page builder:
    1. Open the administration interface in your preferred browser.